 Sandomierz 2010, Poland

 Together with the Forum agency, we organized an open air exhibition in the Sandomierz old town square in August 2010.
-“Flood From Above – Sandomierz 2010”.
+“Flood From the Sky – Sandomierz 2010”.
 We wanted to draw in tourists (after all, the historic part of town escaped unscathed), and to direct the media’s attention to the plight of the affected population, while also showing the locals the scale of the disaster.
 I was anxious about it, I didn’t know if I would be able to handle people’s unfiltered emotions.
 Tourists would come during the day, followed by locals in the evenings, who would also tell their stories.
 That’s when I heard that my photos are more gallery than newspaper material, because they’re too artistic.
 I didn’t understand what they were saying.
 Why impose these distinctions?
 The same photo can work in both contexts, it’s the image and the emotion that counts.
 A photo is supposed to get through to the viewer’s imagination and make them think.

 "Cosmos" - flooded gravel pit.
 Surroundings of Sandomierz 2010

 Right after Sandomierz, I went to Borsk to attend a paragliding competition - one without engines.
 I made a mistake right after take-off and dropped to the ground from a dozen meters, falling on my back and breaking my spine.
 Luckily, I was surrounded by other pilots, and was transported very quickly to a hospital in Kościerzyna.
 The injury turned out not to be serious (with spine injuries, complications are often caused by botched rescue efforts, or underestimating the severity of the injury and allowing bone splinters to move around, damaging the spinal cord).